 There are an array of fascinating historical sites, tours, and special events.
 Here is a just a taste!

 There are more than 170 properties in Saranac Lake listed on the National Register of Historic Places.
-One such property is the Bartok Cabin, where the great composer Bella Bartok spent the last summer of his life.
-Located on Park Avenue in the Cottage Row Historic District, the cabin operated as private tuberculosis sanatoria in the 1900's.
+One such property is the Bartok Cabin, where the great composer Bela Bartok spent the last summer of his life.
+Located near Lake Flower, the cabin's location reminded Bartok and his wife of the Alps.
 Bartok channeled the creative energy of Saranac Lake to write Concerto for Orchestra.
 Tours of the cabin are provided by appointment.

-On the first Wednesday of the month join a guided tour of the Trudeau Sanatorium.
-The sanatorium was named after Dr. Edward Livingston Trudeau; a phsician who moved to Saranac Lake after his own tuberculosis diagnosis.
+On the first Wednesday of each month, join a guided walking tour of the Trudeau Sanatorium.
+The sanatorium was named after Dr. Edward Livingston Trudeau - a physician who moved to Saranac Lake after his own tuberculosis diagnosis.
 After the discovery of antibiotic treatment for tuberculosis, the Trudeau Sanatorium closed.
-The property is now owned by American Management Association and generally not open to the public, so a guided tour is your ticket to experience this place — full of Saranac Lake history.
+The property is now privately owned and generally not open to the public, so a guided tour — outdoors only — is your ticket to experience this place, full of Saranac Lake history.

-Then on the last Wednesday of the month meet at the Hotel Saranac for a casual breakfast gathering to learn, and chat, about Saranac Lake history.
-Presenations include topics from Adirondack Ghost Hunting to the Knollwood Great Camp.
-Enjoy a delicious continential breakfast and rich conversation.
+Then on the last Wednesday of the month meet at the Hotel Saranac for a casual breakfast gathering to learn and chat about Saranac Lake history.
+Presentations include topics from Adirondack ghost hunting to the Knollwood Club.
+Enjoy a delicious continental breakfast and rich conversation.
 Both will leave you satisfied!